Upstatement/ups-public-library/docs/learn/lessons/lesson-two.md

 ## Repositories

 Codebases in git are called **repositories** (or repos), and are stored in the cloud.
 At Upstatement, we use GitHub to host our repos.
 The code on GitHub is known as the "single source of truth": we can all clone it and make changes independently, but those copies are inconsequential until they've been uploaded back into the source of truth.
-The act of downloading a repo from the cloud onto your maching is called **cloning**, since you're not just downloading one set files, but information on the entire history of the repo.
+The act of downloading a repo from the cloud onto your matching is called **cloning**, since you're not just downloading one set files, but information on the entire history of the repo.

 GitHub has a handy button for copying the command to clone a repo, so you'll almost never have to type this one.
 It looks something like this: